 Complete an application form and submit it to PakistanExchangePrograms@state.gov with a copy to email@example.com latest by 05:00 pm on Friday, October 28, 2022.
 Any application received after this time due to any reason will automatically be disqualified.
 Only emailed applications will be considered for review.
 Take special care in answering the essay questions.
 While saving the file and e-mailing the application, kindly use the following format for the subject line:

 Province Name, City Name, Name of Institution, Applicant Name

 (This is important, please do not ignore this as we reserve the right to disqualify any application received without this format.)

 While answering questions, please be mindful of the word limits.

-The Public Affairs Section will contact applicants selected for interviews based on the criteria above, as demonstrated in the application.
-Interviews will take place virtually around mid-late January 2022.
+The Public Diplomacy Section will contact applicants selected for interviews based on the criteria above, as demonstrated in the application.
+Interviews will take place either in person or virtually by around late December 2022.
 Only shortlisted candidates will be contacted for the interviews.

-Selected participants will need to obtain passports and apply for U.S. visas with the assistance of the Public Affairs Section of the U.S. Embassy.
+Selected participants will need to obtain passports and apply for U.S. visas with the assistance of the Public Diplomacy Section of the U.S. Embassy.

 Students will receive orientation materials in the weeks prior to the start of the program to help prepare them for the program and their trip to the United States, if an in-person program is conducted.
 Participants may have an opportunity to speak with the Public Diplomacy Section about the program.

 Subject to travel restrictions due to COVID and visa approvals, participants will travel to the United States for the Institute in the summer of 2023.